What is it: Xam'd: Lost Memories (Bounen no Xamdou)

 - Genre: Action, Fantasy, Drama

-The plot of Xam'd: Lost Memories is complex and multifaceted, starting with Akiyuki, who finds himself involved in a conflict between humans and Xam'ds.
+The plot of Xam'd: Lost Memories is complex and multifaceted, beginning with Akiyuki, who finds himself caught up in a conflict between humans and Xam'ds.
 After transforming into Xam'd, Akiyuki is forced to leave his previous life behind and embark on a journey that will take him to different places and meet a variety of intriguing characters.
 Each of these characters brings their own story and motivations, enriching the narrative and providing moments of tension and emotion.
 The interaction between Akiyuki and the other characters is one of the series' highlights, allowing the audience to emotionally connect with their struggles and triumphs.